mansoor-colb/PraniCure/README.md

 # Usage

 For quick testing use:
-# User Login
+User Login
-webdearsproject@gmail.com
+User=webdearsproject@gmail.com
-Mansoor ahmed
+Pass=Mansoor ahmed

-# Ngo Login
+Ngo Login
-jobyjosh21@gmail.com
+User=jobyjosh21@gmail.com
-josh
+Pass=josh

 # Note:Open user portal in one device and Ngo in another.
 Once PraniCure is running, you can use the app to send requests for stray animal assistance or pet medical assistance: